 So Names will all be related to the history of the battlefield.
-This is my rolling list.
+This is my rolling suggestion list.
 The list is far from finished.

 Names.